spacebanana420/tanuki/doc/platforms.md

 # Tanuki's platform support

 Tanuki is compiled for the Java Virtual Machine, becoming in theory OS-agnostic and CPU-agnostic.
-But Touhou games are compiled for x86 CPUs, and so Tanuki can only be useful for x86 machines.
+But Touhou games are compiled for x86 CPUs, and so Tanuki as a WINE helper or Touhou launcher can only be useful for x86 machines.

 ### Tanuki's software requirements

 * Scala 3 or Java 11 or later
 * FFmpeg (optional, for screen recording and screenshot functionality)
 * FFplay (optional, for viewing video and images)
+  * FFplay comes with FFmpeg for most platforms
 * WINE (optional for Windows, for running Touhou on non-Windows systems)
+* DXVK (optional, for setting dxvk_framerate in Tanuki's configuration)
+  * Tanuki does not configure DXVK for the user
 * steam-run (optional, for NixOS only and only if you run third-party wine binaries)

 Depending on the JAR you download, you either require Scala 3 to be in your system or just Java.